rkm-ravi94/awesome-devops-interview/aws.md

 #### Question: What is AWS IAM?
 Explain IAM Roles and Policies.
 **Answer:**
-IAM (Identity and Access Management): It's used to control access to AWS services and resources.
+IAM (Identity and Access Management): It's used to control access to AWS services and resources.<br>
 IAM Roles: Define a set of permissions for making AWS service requests.
-They're used to grant specific permissions to entities that you trust.
+They're used to grant specific permissions to entities that you trust.<br>
 IAM Policies: These are documents that define permissions.
 They specify what actions are allowed or denied and on what resources.